ispeters/async_scope/asyncscope.md

 ```

 Attempts to associate the given sender with the given scope token's scope.
 On success, the given sender is eagerly
 started.
-On failure, either the sender is discarded and no further work happens or `spawn()` throws whatever is thrown
+On failure, either the sender is discarded and no further work happens or `spawn()` throws.
-by the scope token.

 Starting the given sender involves a dynamic allocation of the sender's _`operation-state`_.
 The following algorithm
 determines which _Allocator_ to use for this allocation: